Two Absurd Testaments

 England Have My Bones

-“God keep my soul and England have my bones.”—T. H. White, after Shakespeare I suppose we all have an idea of what constitutes real living.
+I suppose we all have an idea of what constitutes real living.
 It’s not all those compromises we endure while we bridge the gap between yesterday and tomorrow.
-Real living is when we can say “this is it!” asking nothing from tomorrow… Continue reading England Have My Bones
+Real living is when we can say “this is it!” asking nothing from tomorrow at all.
+By this criterion, my real life has lately begun.
+The evening… Continue reading England Have My Bones

 In my last I tried to convey something of the fascination of Cowes in a few shots all taken within a hundred yards of each other.
 But I’m hardly interested in picturesqueness for its own sake; only in what touches the soul.
 Moving to Cowes in 1954 was the beginning of a new life.
-Till… Continue reading What was and might yet be
+Till… Continue reading Parallel Lives

 The bench on St. Michael’s Green